-A leaflet needs to have the most basic information, but it also usually needs to be visually appealing and attractive or at least eye-catching, so there needs to be room for this in the form of a design.
+A leaflet design needs to include the most basic information, but it also needs to be visually appealing and attractive or at least eye-catching, so there needs to be room for this in the form of a design.

 Clashing colours are a bad idea, unless done effectively.
 Too many clashing colours or designs can come across tacky.
 Stay clear of clip art or word art.
 You may think it looks awesome, but people usually see this as unprofessional.

 It’s sometimes a good idea to focus on a certain niche market, especially if you offer many different services.
 Mention your main services but pick out a particular area you specialise in or need to advertise more, give this a prominent space on your leaflet.

 Don’t try to appeal to too many people, you will end up appealing to no-one.

 It’s always difficult to find new clients or customers, and even more difficult to keep them coming back.
 It always helps to include an offer on your leaflet but one offer may not be enough.
 Offer a big discount for new customers, after their first purchase give them a smaller discount to entice them back for a second helping.